 To be honest all approaches are good and effective to help people in the many areas that the typically experience persistent or recurring back pain.

 This is achieved through a combination of improving movement, breathing patterns, developing core strength as well as flexibility, mobility and above all reducing fear and poor movement patterns that back pain people so often present with

-All approaches can be effective but what does the science say?
+All exercises for low back pain can be effective but what does the science say?

-Pilates appears to be a head of Yoga when it comes to the supporting evidence base, but this may be because there are more studies carried out regarding how effective it is clinically.
+Pilates appears to be a head of Yoga as exercises for low back pain when it comes to the supporting evidence base, but this may be because there are more studies carried out regarding how effective it is clinically.

 Physiotherapist led Pilates targets all the right areas in a structured manner that address and integrates the key areas such as breathing, pelvic position sense or spinal alignment awareness & posture, core control & strength as well as movement variation.

-This very gradual structured approach lends itself to be a useful rehabilitation exercise option when treating back and neck pain particularly in the earlier stages of recovery.
+These very gradual, structured exercises for low back pain are a useful rehabilitation exercise option, particularly in the earlier stages of recovery.